+We first address the question of the convergence in probability of solutions to \eqref{e:deltaeps} to those of \eqref{e:SDEbasic} as $\delta \to 0$ for $\eps > 0$ fixed.
+In fact, we will directly provide an interpretation of \eqref{e:SDEbasic} and show that this interpretation is sufficiently stable to allow for the approximation \eqref{e:deltaeps}.

+Our convergence proof relies on the theory of rough paths; we refer to \cite{Book} for an introduction.
+The main insight of this theory is that even though, for $H \le \f12$, the solution map $B \mapsto X$ for equations of the type \eqref{e:SDEbasic} isn't continuous when viewing $B$ as an element of any classical function space large enough to contain typical sample paths of fractional Brownian motion, it does become continuous when enhancing $B$ with its iterated integrals $\bbB = \int B\otimes dB$ and endowing the space of pairs $(B,\bbB)$ with a suitable topology.

-We now return to the question of how to interpret \eqref{e:SDE}.
-For this, consider for any $x \in \R^d$ the processes \begin{equ}[e:defZ] Z^\eps_{s,t}(x) = \epsilon^{\f 12-H}\int_s^t F(x,Y^\eps_r)\,dB(r)\;,\quad Z^{0,\eps}_{s,t}(x) = \int_s^t F_0(x,Y^\eps_r)\,dr\;, \end{equ} where the integral on the first line is viewed as a Wiener integral.
-Recall that the Wiener integral of a deterministic (or independent) integrand against any Gaussian process $B$ is well-defined provided that the integrand belongs to the reproducing kernel Hilbert space $\CH_B$ of $B$.
+For this, consider for any $x \in \R^d$ the processes \begin{equ}[e:defZ] Z^{\eps,\delta}_{s,t}(x) = \epsilon^{\f 12-H}\int_s^t F(x,Y^\eps_r)\,dB^\delta(r)\;,\quad \bar Z^{\eps}_{s,t}(x) = \int_s^t F_0(x,Y^\eps_r)\,dr\;. \end{equ} Here, the first integral is interpreted as a Wiener integral which makes sense also when $\delta = 0$ and, when $\delta > 0$, coincides with the Riemann--Stieltjes integral.
+Recall that the Wiener integral of a deterministic (or independent) integrand against any Gaussian process $B$ is well-defined provided that the integrand belongs to the reproducing kernel Hilbert space $\CH_B$ of $B$ and provides an isometric embedding $\CH_B \ni f \mapsto \int f\,dB \in L^2(\Omega,\P)$.
 In the case of fractional Brownian motion, it is known that $L^2 \subset \CH_B$ when $H \ge \f12$ while for $H < \f12$ one has $\CC^\alpha \subset \CH_B$ for every $\alpha > \f12-H$.
 The fact that for fixed $x$ and $\eps > 0$, $t \mapsto F(x,Y^\eps_t)$ belongs to $\CH_B$ for all $H > \f13$ is then a simple consequence of Assumptions~\ref{ass:continuous} and~\ref{ass:integrability} combined with Kolmogorov's continuity criterion (when $H < \f12$).